mosip/documentation/docs/Credential-Share.md

 ## Credential Share Process Flow for Print

-* User requests for credentials via resident service with VID, provider(subscriber/partner), pin(password), Authentication request(bio or OTP based auth request)
+* User requests for credentials via resident service with VID, provider(subscriber/partner), pin(password), Authentication request(biometric or OTP based authentication request)
 * Resident service will authenticate the user using IDA
 * Upon successful authentication, residential services will call credential service create API
 	* We get VID, Credential Type (Policy), Provider as details, User-provided encryption pin, list of data to be shared